 Will a Smaller Sized Smoker Grill Still Produce Smokey Results?
 The Pit Master Weighs In.

 First, let’s compare brands.
 You might be a Rec Tec or Traeger griller by nature, but why would you not consider the Silverbac in that mix?
-The Silverbac has a great size vs. cost equation and is covered by a nice warranty, not to mention cooks fantastic.
+The Silverbac has a great size vs. cost equation and is covered by a nice warranty.
+And not to mention, it cooks fantastic.

-When looking at Traeger, there’s the Junior Elite 20/Tailgater for around $500, and while it offers some value for your dollar, it’s not a very feature rich unit.
-To get something in the Traeger line that compares size-wise to the Silverbac you wold have to move up to the Elite 34 which rings in around $900.
-Mark did a good job comparing these two units in this video.
+When looking at Traeger, there’s the Junior Elite 20/Tailgater for around $450, and while it offers some value for your dollar, it’s not a very feature-rich unit.
+It’ll also only give you 300 square inches of cooking space to work with.
+To get something in the Traeger line that compares size-wise to the Silverbac, you would have to move up to the Elite 34, which rings in around $750, plus the additional cost of shipping.

-With the smaller 300 sq/in smoker units you are really limited to about one Boston butt or maybe two racks of ribs.
+With the 300 square inch small pellet smoker units, you are really limited to about one Boston butt or maybe two racks of ribs.
 If you won’t be making a lot of food at once, these are great sizes.
-But if I’m bothering to burn pellets I always cook at least two butts or two whole chickens.
-So while I hesitate to say you are wasting your money, I will say that for $100 more the Silverbac allows much, much more food to be cooked at once.
+But if I’m bothering to burn pellets, I always cook at least two butts or two whole chickens.
+So while I hesitate to say you are wasting your money, I will say that for that little investment more, the Silverbac allows much, much more food to be cooked at once.
 And who doesn’t want that?